128technology/docs/docs/intro_wa_quickstart_2_apps.md

 <img src="/img/intro_wa_quickstart_4.png" alt="Configure app" width="500"/>

 Nice!
-Your organization is set up to provide access to Internet using the WAN.
+Your organization is set up to provide access to the Internet using the WAN.

 Continue to [templates](intro_wa_quickstart_3_templates.md) to apply policy for this application.